ACCOMPLISHMENTS

 PUBLIC SAFETY

-Our communities deserve to feel safe and to have a say in how they are being represented.
+Our communities deserve to feel safe and to have a say in how they are being represented; that’s why I voted to increase law enforcement pay, hire new officers, and expand proven programs.
 The first piece of legislation I sponsored and passed as a freshman member was HB 1159, which expanded citizen representation in fire district governance.
 This is a common-sense change that helps local governments like fire protection districts be more responsive to the residents they serve.

 Protecting our Democracy and Elections Locally